-From the bus park to the museum entrance is a 15-minute walk.
+From the bus park to the museum entrance is a 15minute walk.
 There are electric carts offered by private vendors which can be organised at your own cost.
-There is no electric cart available for the return from the museum exit to the bus park.
+There is no electric cart available for the return from the is no electric cart available for the return from the museum exit to the bus park.
 Within the museum area the warriors can be seen in three different 'pits', which are active archaeological digs.
 The site is large and will take about 2 and a half hours to explore.

-After this, visit the Xian Art Ceramics and Lacquer Exhibition Workshop to see smaller models of the warriors being made.
+Later, visit the Xian Art Ceramics and Lacquer Exhibition Workshop to see smaller models of the warriors being made.
 Later, stroll on the beautifully preserved 14th century city walls that enclose Xian's old town.
+Enjoy an evening at leisure or join an optional evening Tang Ever-Bright City night tour (payable locally).

 The local guide will give you time to explore the ancient city walls at your own pace.
 There are options here to hire a bicycle or an electric cart to drive along the length of the wall.
 These are offered by private vendors and can be organised at your own expense.
+Please note we are not affiliated with these vendors and these activities are at your own risk.